tatango/slate/source/index.html.md

 }
 ```

-This endpoint updates a campaign.
+This endpoint updates a list.

 ### HTTP Request